CLI Reference

 Sync commands

-sync status [--context <id>]
+sync status [--space <id>]

 Show sync status: ready state, peer count, sync status, last update, and any errors.